Snowman cupcakes are super cute and fun Christmas cupcakes made with a chocolate cupcake base, and decorated with marshmallows and frosting!

 You could also add a pinch of salt to balance the taste.
 If it’s a bit too dry, add a bit more milk and mix again.

-I would recommend using the buttercream right away, but if you put it in the fridge it can stay there for up to 4 weeks but make sure that it’s in room temperature when you work with it.
+I would recommend using the buttercream right away, but if you put it in the fridge it can stay there for up to 4 weeks but make sure that it’s at room temperature when you work with it.

 You Tried My Recipe, and This Was Your Feedback!